Andrew Joy (Chairman)

 Karl Sternberg was appointed to the board on 21 April 2015.
 He will retire from the board and the Company at the conclusion of the AGM in April 2024.
 He was a founding partner of Oxford Investment Partners Limited from 2006 until 2013, when it was acquired by Towers Watson.

 Much of his earlier career was spent at Morgan Grenfell (which became Deutsche Asset Management), where he became chief investment officer, Europe & Asia Pacific.
 Karl is chairman of Monks Investment Trust plc and a non-executive director of Clipstone Industrial REIT plc and Jupiter Fund Management plc.
 He has significant investment trust experience and has good insight in the investment industry and the macroeconomic risks and influences.

-James was appointed to the board in 2015.
-He was until 2014 chairman and a senior corporate finance partner of law firm Shepherd and Wedderburn LLP.
+James Will was appointed to the board on 21 April 2015 and became senior independent director on 20 April 2021.
+He was previously chairman and a senior corporate finance partner of law firm Shepherd and Wedderburn LLP.
 He also headed the law firm’s financial sector practice.
-Over the last 20 years he has been involved in advising smaller quoted technology companies on a range of corporate transactions, including flotations, secondary fundraisings and mergers and acquisitions.
-James is a non-executive director of The Scottish Investment Trust PLC, and is chairman of Herald’s audit committee
+As a lawyer, he was for over 20 years involved in advising smaller quoted technology companies on a range of corporate transactions, including IPOs, secondary fundraisings and mergers and acquisitions.
+James is chairman of Asia Dragon Trust plc and was previously chairman of The Scottish Investment Trust plc and a non-executive director of JP Morgan Global Growth & Income plc.